-The Museum is always a good option for those rainy days or when you just need a break from the sun (after the winter we had it’s hard to even say that!)
+The Museum is always a good option for those rainy days or when you just need a break from the sun.
 Go check out the latest exhibit, walk through the living history farm or just let the kids play in the children’s area.

 9. Belgrade Splash Park